tunnckoCore/resolve-plugins-sync/README.md

 ***

-_This file was generated by [verb-generate-readme](https://github.com/verbose/verb-generate-readme), v0.2.3, on January 04, 2017._
+_This file was generated by [verb-generate-readme](https://github.com/verbose/verb-generate-readme), v0.4.1, on February 08, 2017._
 _Project scaffolded using [charlike][] cli._

 [always-done]: https://github.com/hybridables/always-done